Car: Alternatives

 The Vélib' in Paris, France, is the largest bikesharing system outside China.

 Established alternatives for some aspects of car use include public transport such as busses, trolleybusses, trains, subways, tramways, light rail, cycling, and walking.
 Bicycle sharing systems have been established in China and many European cities, including Copenhagen and Amsterdam.
 Similar programmes have been developed in large US cities.
 Additional individual modes of transport, such as personal rapid transit could serve as an alternative to cars if they prove to be socially accepted.
 A study which checked the costs and the benefits of introducing Low Traffic Neighbourhood in London found the benefits overpass the costs approximately by 100 times in the first 20 years and the difference is growing over time.

-Car Motorsport
+Motorsport

-As well as used for typical driving, motorsport (excluding other types of motorsport) is a type of sport, involving High Speed Racing, drifting It includes various other racing series such as Formula One, NASCAR, and MotoGP.
+Auto racing is a sport involving the racing of automobiles.
+It includes various racing series such as Formula One, IndyCar Series, NASCAR, World Rally Championship and MotoGP.